top of page

 We paid for our own tickets and this was not part of any advertising.

-It is always worth checking with the venue as prices can vary throughout the year.
+It is always worth checking with the brewery as prices can vary throughout the year.

 Adults: £12